temporalio/documentation/docs/php/testing.md

 ### Time management

-If we consider activities as some external code that can be mocked than unit-testing your workflows becomes
+If we consider Activities as some external code that can be mocked than unit-testing your Workflows becomes
 straight-forward:

 1. Register activity mocks in a separate "test" worker.
 2. In your test create a `WorkflowClient`.
-3. Use `WorkflowClient` to run the workflow and assert the result.
+3. Use `WorkflowClient` to run the Workflow and assert the result.

-The problem may occure when your workflow depends on some time changes: it waits for timeout or some other conditions.
+The problem may occur when your Workflow depends on some time changes: it waits for timeout or some other conditions.
 In unit tests we don't want to waste time waiting for timeouts.
 Thus, by default, the test server starts with a _"time-skipping"_ option.
-It means that if the workflow has a timer, the server doesn't wait for it and continues immediately.
-For example, when testing such a workflow the test server will not wait for a minute:
+It means that if the Workflow has a timer, the server doesn't wait for it and continues immediately.
+For example, when testing such a Workflow the test server will not wait for a minute:

 ```php
 #[WorkflowInterface]